 These days, it is sad too say, we are too enlightened for statues of lions. and old hotels.

-We would rather wear our fantasy heroes on T shirts.
+We would rather wear our culture on our T shirts.